-Bill O'Reilly set to appear on Fox News for first time since his ouster
+Bill O'Reilly appears on Fox News for first time since his ouster

-Bill O'Reilly is set to appear on Sean Hannity's Fox News show Tuesday evening, his first appearance on the network since he was ousted in April amid sexual harassment allegations.
+Bill O'Reilly appeared on Sean Hannity's Fox News show Tuesday evening, his first appearance on the network since he was ousted in April amid sexual harassment allegations.

-Hannity said on Monday night that O'Reilly will appear on his program to talk about his new book, "Killing England," and discuss the "news of the day."
+"I'm here, I'm alive, and the spin stops here," O'Reilly said at the outset of the first of three segments on Hannity's Fox News program.

+During the lengthy interview, O'Reilly and Hannity discussed a number of topics, including President Trump's war with the NFL, the supposed bias of the establishment media and O'Reilly's new "Killing England" book.

 O'Reilly was fired after a report in The New York Times revealed he, Fox News and network parent company 21st Century Fox had paid millions of dollars over the years to settle claims of sexual harassment and other inappropriate behavior made against him, all of which he has denied.
 The news, which came as the network was still reeling from a sexual harassment scandal that forced out former Fox News Chairman Roger Ailes, resulted in advertisers fleeing O'Reilly's show.
 Fox News ultimately decided to fire O'Reilly, not even letting him say goodbye to his audience -- the ultimate TV indignity -- after he'd served for more than two decades as the face of the network's primetime lineup.

 Nearly six months later, things have seemingly changed.
-Hannity's Tuesday interview with O'Reilly was being promoted heavily by Fox News.
+Hannity's Tuesday interview with O'Reilly was promoted heavily by Fox News.
 A graphic that appeared at least once on the lower right-hand corner of the screen hyped O'Reilly's return to the network.
 A similar graphic on Fox News' website did the same.

-While the date and time were well advertised to viewers, other things were not.
-It was not clear, for instance, whether O'Reilly will be interviewed inside Fox News' Manhattan headquarters.
-A representative for O'Reilly did not respond to requests for comment, and a Fox News spokesperson did not provide comment pertaining to the logistics of the interview.
+And the interview appeared to have taken place inside Fox News' Manhattan headquarters.

-A Fox News spokesperson, however, did say that O'Reilly's appearance on the network was simply part of his ongoing book tour.
+A Fox News spokesperson said that O'Reilly's appearance on the network was simply part of his ongoing book tour.
 The tour has taken O'Reilly to several media outlets, including NBC's "Today" show, and he is tentatively slated to appear on CNN later this year.
+But at the conclusion of his Tuesday night interview, Hannity invited O'Reilly back on his program, suggesting O'Reilly's could be a reoccurring guest.

+"I'll come back," O'Reilly answered after joking the two were due for a fishing trip first.

-But the fact that Fox News executives would permit O'Reilly to return to the network's air and let him use it as a platform to sell books only months after firing him struck some observers -- including people inside the network and at least one of the women who accused him of harassment -- as peculiar.
+The fact that Fox News executives would permit O'Reilly to return to the network's air and let him use it as a platform to sell books only months after firing him struck some observers -- including people inside the network and at least one of the women who accused him of harassment -- as peculiar.

 It was not clear if Rupert Murdoch, who is currently serving as chairman of Fox News, personally approved the interview.
 Neither representatives for Fox News nor 21st Century Fox responded to requests for comment on the matter.